South Carolina vs. Maryland Women's Basketball Predictions & Picks - November 12

 South Carolina Performance Insights (2022-23)

-- The Gamecocks outscored opponents by 28.5 points per game last season (posting 80.3 points per game, seventh in college basketball, and conceding 51.8 per outing, fourth in college basketball) and had a +1057 scoring differential.
+- The Gamecocks outscored opponents by 28.5 points per game last season, with a +1057 scoring differential overall.
+They put up 80.3 points per game (seventh in college basketball) and gave up 51.8 per contest (fourth in college basketball).

-- With 80.0 points per game in SEC matchups, South Carolina posted 0.3 fewer points per game in conference games compared to its season average (80.3 PPG).
+- South Carolina posted 80 points per game last season in conference contests, which was 0.3 fewer points per game than its season average (80.3).

-- The Gamecocks put up 84.8 points per game at home last season.
-On the road, they averaged 77.2 points per contest.
+- When playing at home, the Gamecocks scored 7.6 more points per game last year (84.8) than they did away from home (77.2).

-- South Carolina gave up 46.9 points per game when playing at home last season, compared to 54.2 in road games.
+- South Carolina allowed 46.9 points per game in home games last year, compared to 54.2 in road games.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.